 - Semiya is ready to be used later.

-- Take 2-3 tbsp of rose syrup or rooh afza and keep it ready.
+- Take 2-3 tablespoon of rose syrup or rooh afza and keep it ready.

 - Finely slice all the mentioned dry fruits.